-The Concept2 RowErg is used for many of the main indoor rowing competitions, so you’re getting industry-standard data that you can use to rate yourself against others, as well as all the rowing machine benefits such machines offer.
+The Concept2 RowErg is one of the best rowing machines and used for many of the main indoor rowing competitions, so you’re getting industry-standard data that you can use to rate yourself against others, as well as all the rowing machine benefits such machines offer.

 What you won’t get is advanced graphics or a program of classes.
 If you’re happy with that, the Concept2 RowErg offers great value and is one of the most durable machines you can find.

 Concept2 RowErg: price & features

 The Concept2 RowErg is available for $900 / £860 (standard - formerly the Model D) or $1,050 / £1,000 (tall legs version - formerly the Model E).
 The only difference between the two versions lies in the seat height, not in the length of the monorail.
 The taller version isn’t needed by taller users.
 If you have an inseam longer than 38-inches, however, talk to Concept2 about whether you need an extra-long monorail.
 We tested the standard version.